Shows & Dates BOOK NOW

 Advanced Classes 10-13 including EF-Q2 (Age 15-20+) GUEST PLAYS: “Richard III ” by William Shakespeare and Kelly Griffiths © A tale of a man “Unfit for any place but hell”…It can only be Richard III!
 Let us transport you back to England in the 1400’s where a jealous, deformed and bitter man desperately clutches at the opportunity to become King and threatens to kill anyone who stands in his path.
 King Edward IV, Richard’s Brother, is sick and the only promise of power Richard is given is to become Lord Protector of the realm, ensuring the safety of the rightful heir to the throne, Edward V. This is simply not good enough for our Ricky, so he sets out to gain the confidence of defenceless citizens, the shady Duke of Buckingham and a very gullible Lady Ann in order to murder his way to the crown.
 And you are going to help.
 Following five seasons of successfully touring Shakespearean adaptions, Kelly Griffiths has written and directed another highly entertaining, witty and educational play to engage your students in the Bard’s work.
 Her use of mixing modern and Shakespearean language helps motivate the student’s understanding and appreciation of Shakespeare, whilst still being faithful to the spirit of the original text.
 Performed by our highly skilled team of British actors, who facilitate the audience in getting involved in the show with choric speaking, creating soundscapes and even playing some of the Shakespearean characters; a truly magical theatre experience is guaranteed.
 The highly interactive formula ensures that everyone speaks at least one line of the play and is actively engaged in the performance.
 So, once again, we invite you to join us in our new Shakespearean extravaganza and become part of this truly unique production.

 Intermediate Classes 7-11 (Age 13-17): “Songs My Mother Taught Me” by Kristi-Anne Seth” © Returning to our repertoire is our very topical and popular play, “Songs My Mother Taught Me”.
+The play has been rewritten for today’s audeince and includes original music and song.
 This hard hitting and touching play deals with the extremely up to date topic of the refugee situation.
 The characters meet and soon realise that although they are from different cultures, speak different languages and have wildly different experiences; that at the end of the day they are human beings, sharing some of the same hopes and dreams.
 A thought provoking theatre play that challenges our conception and attitudes towards otherness.
 Written in modern English the audience follows the stories of several characters in a small town somewhere, anywhere, in any country.
 The play is a reflection of reality, the stories presented are fictional; but based on true stories of those who have experienced them.
 The actors provide an authentic and sensitive portrayal of teenagers from diverse cultures and whilst we do not claim to show the whole truth; we do hope to open the eyes of audience to the basic representation of the human condition.

 Photos from Season 2016 – 17 Lydia May and Rhys Whiteside